ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

-# Bridging your ERC20 token to Optimism using the Standard Bridge
+# Bridging your Standard ERC20 token to Optimism using the Standard Bridge

 [![Discord](https://img.shields.io/discord/667044843901681675.svg?color=768AD4&label=discord&logo=https%3A%2F%2Fdiscordapp.com%2Fassets%2F8c9701b98ad4372b58f13fd9f65f966e.svg)](https://discord.com/channels/667044843901681675)
 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismPBC.svg?label=optimismPBC&style=social)](https://twitter.com/optimismPBC)

 This is a practical guide to getting your ERC20 token deployed on Optimism and bridging it using the [Standard Bridge implementation](https://community.optimism.io/docs/developers/bridge/standard-bridge.html).

 For an L1/L2 token pair to work on the Standard Bridge the L2 token contract has to implement [`IL2StandardERC20`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/libraries/standards/IL2StandardERC20.sol).
 The standard implementation of that is available in
 [`L2StandardERC20`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/libraries/standards/L2StandardERC20.sol) contract as part of the `@eth-optimism/contracts` package.

 ## Deploying a Standard Token

 Deployment script is made available under `scripts/deploy-standard-token.js` that you can use to instantiate `L2StandardERC20` on
 `optimism-kovan` or `optimism-mainnet`.

 ### Prerequisites